seladb/PcapPlusPlus/Examples/IcmpFileTransfer/README.md

 Using the utility
 -----------------
     Pitcher:
         Basic usage:
             IcmpFileTransfer-pitcher [-h] [-l] -i pitcher_interface -d catcher_ip -s file_path -r [-p messages_per_sec] [-b block_size]
         Options:
             -i pitcher_interface : The pitcher interface to use.
 Can be interface name (e.g eth0) or interface IPv4 address -d catcher_ip        : Catcher IPv4 address
             -s file_path         : Configure the pitcher to send a file to the catcher. file_path is the path of the file (cannot be set together with -r switch)
-				-r                   : Configure the pitcher to receive a file from the catcher (cannot be set together with -s switch) -p messages_per_sec  : The file transfer speed between the pitcher and the catcher can be configured to X messages per second by this parameter.
+            -r                   : Configure the pitcher to receive a file from the catcher (cannot be set together with -s switch)
+            -p messages_per_sec  : The file transfer speed between the pitcher and the catcher can be configured to X messages per second by this parameter.
 It's good for cases where the network between the pitcher and the catcher isn't reliable enough and messages transferred too fast get lost.
 				                       This parameter is set only in the pitcher as the pitcher is the initiator of the ICMP requests and it's the one setting the pace.
             -b block_size        : Set the size of data chunk sent in each ICMP message (in bytes).
 The default is 1400 bytes.
 Relevant only in send file mode (when -s is set)
             -l                   : Print the list of interfaces and exit the program -h                   : Display help screen and exit the program

-Cathcer:
+    Catcher:
         Basic usage:
             IcmpFileTransfer-catcher [-h] [-l] -i catcher_interface -d pitcher_ip -s file_path -r [-b block_size]
         Options:
             -i catcher_interface : The catcher interface to use.
 Can be interface name (e.g eth0) or interface IPv4 address -d pitcher_ip        : Pitcher IPv4 address
             -s file_path         : Configure the catcher to send a file to the pitcher. file_path is the path of the file (cannot be set together with -r switch)
-				-r                   : Configure the catcher to receive a file from the pitcher (cannot be set together with -s switch) -b block_size        : Set the size of data chunk sent in each ICMP message (in bytes).
+            -r                   : Configure the catcher to receive a file from the pitcher (cannot be set together with -s switch)
+            -b block_size        : Set the size of data chunk sent in each ICMP message (in bytes).
 The default is 1400 bytes.
 Relevant only in send file mode (when -s is set)
             -l                   : Print the list of interfaces and exit the program -h                   : Display help screen and exit the program

 Limitations
 -----------